TRaSH-Guides/Guides/includes/cf-descriptions/hdr-undefined.md

-Some release groups don't add HDR to their 4K release name
+Some release groups don't add HDR to their 4K release naming scheme.

-For now it's only FraMeSToR/HQMUX that doesn't add HDR to their release name but in the feature we can add more to it if needed.
+Currently, only FraMeSToR and HQMUX do not include the 'HDR' tag.
+In the future, we can add more when it's needed.

 Add this Custom Format with the same score you use for `HDR10`.